ajmorton/advent_of_code/2023-nim/Thoughts.md

 C
 Didn't pop up until I walked through every single connection point one by one.
 Must've looked over the connection graph 5 times before finding it and the code was only ~120 lines.
 I introduced it after solving part 1 as well for bonus pain.
 Code is in an awful state atm and 16 seconds to run.
 Deal with that later.
 Since this is AoC there'll be a way to get runtime down.
 There's probably a node N which will partition the graph when removed.
 Then finding the longest paths `start -> N` and `n -> end` can be summed for the total path and drastically cut the search space.

+Speed up: A lot of effort to get this down to ~215 ms and the code is **ugly**.
+My 1 millisecond per day goal is in rough shape.
+Steps to bring runtime down are as follows:
+1: Avoid anything with a dynamic size.
+An `array[4, Foo]` which null fields is faster to iterate over than a `seq[Foo]` of length 1 or 2.
+Make sure to check for null vals properly.
+2: No hashing where possible.
+HashSets also become `array`s with a bit of effort to convert keys into a simple integer so we can index into the array.
+3: Continuing from 2) sets can be replaced with bitmaps, and bitmaps with integers if the set is small enough.
+Nim has native `set`s, and `intset`s but both are slower than sticking everything into an `int64`.
+This needed heavy effort to prune the conenction graphs to under 64 nodes (both have 36), particularly for part1 where the connections aren't symmetric.
+4: One the nodes have been processed there's no need to track their original loction in the array and an `(int, int)` position can become a `int` posId.
+The connection building logic is much larger than the traversal.
+Blah blah sharpen axe three hours cut for one.
+5: Reducing the size of types slowed things down?
+Tried changing `Conn` from two `int`s into two `int32`s so that it would fit in a single machine word.
+This causes a 10ms slowdown.
+Then tried `int16` and this slowed it down by 15ms.
+Perhaps the int conversions are expensive?
+Everything is single-threaded so there's no cache line contention and smaller types should mean fewer cache misses.
+The connections array is 2kB using `int64` and 512 bytes using `int16`, and `sysctl` tells me I have 64kB of L1d cache so everything fits in L1 regardless I guess.
+6: Even after all this there's still 30,580,294 nodes being explored.
+Any node pruning feels like it'll be speculative and not provably correct.
+I don't see any obvious wins on this front, and this'll obviously be the next step to improve runtime.